Green Thumb Revival may earn a commission for purchases made after clicking links on this page. Learn More.

 Mounding soil into berms helps it drain faster and adds levels to a rock garden

-Most raised, outdoor soils can support succulents if watered at the correct frequency (see Watering Succulents: A Complete Guide).
+Most raised, outdoor soils can support succulents if watered correctly (see Watering Succulents: A Complete Guide).
 The one exception is heavy clay soils.
 Clay easily saturates with standing water and is not recommended for succulent cultivation.
 It takes massive quantities of sand to amend clay soil.
 Often, it’s easier to pick a different location for your succulents or grow them in containers.

 PEAT MOSS VERSUS COCONUT COIR

 Succulents from Mountain Crest Gardens are never grown in peat, nor do we recommend it.
 We use a medium of coconut coir (pronounced COY-er), sometimes with added perlite.
-This mix is tailored to young plants in greenhouse conditions, and it can work for outdoor succulents in hot climates.
-Indoor growers, however, should use about one part coir for every two parts mineral ingredients.
+This mix is tailored to young plants in greenhouse conditions and can work for outdoor succulents in hot climates.
+However, indoor growers should use about one coir for every two parts mineral ingredients.

 Watering Peat Moss versus Coconut Coir

 Watering coconut coir (left) and hydrophobic peat moss (right)

 Why not use peat moss in succulent soil?
 Peat becomes hydrophobic when dry, meaning that it repels water.
 It takes gradual soaking to rehydrate dry peat and fully saturate the soil.
 Since succulents need to completely dry between each watering, it is difficult to quickly drench the roots of a succulent grown in peat.